Dr. Pen med nålpatron för microneedling och val av rätt nålar.

 Here is a practical overview of common Dr. Pen needle cartridges and what they are typically used for.

-- 12-pin (low needle count): More concentrated treatment often chosen for more severe skin conditions like deeper scars, stretch marks, and pronounced wrinkles.
-Can feel more intense and takes longer on larger areas.
+• 12-pin (low needle count): More concentrated treatment often chosen for more severe skin conditions like deeper scars, stretch marks, and pronounced wrinkles.
+Can be perceived as more intense and takes longer on larger areas.

-- 16–24-pin (mid-level): A balanced all-round choice often used for wrinkles, fine lines, moderate scars, uneven skin tone, and general skin improvement.
+• 16–24-pin (medium level): A balanced all-round choice often used for wrinkles, fine lines, moderate scars, uneven skin tone, and general skin improvement.
 Usually perceived as more comfortable than 12-needle but can still provide a noticeable effect.

-- 36–42-pin (high needle count): Often chosen for larger or more sensitive areas and more superficial improvement like texture, glow, pores, and superficial marks.
-Often feels milder but is usually not the first choice for very deep scars.
+• 36–42-pin (high needle count): Often chosen for larger or more sensitive areas and more superficial improvements like texture, radiance, pores, and superficial marks.
+Often feels milder, but is usually not the first choice for very deep scars.

 Step-by-step: choose the right needles for your Dr. Pen

-To choose the right needles and achieve a safe, reasonable level, you can think in three simple steps: area, goal, and comfort.
+To choose the right needles and get a safe, reasonable level, you can think in three simple steps: area, goal, and comfort.

-- Step 1 – choose depth according to area: Thin areas require lower depth.
+• Step 1 – choose depth by area: Thin areas require lower depth.
 The skin on the body is often thicker than on the face.

-- Step 2 – choose depth according to goal: Superficial goals (texture, glow, mild tone) are often done at lower depths than more severe scars and stretch marks.
+• Step 2 – choose depth by goal: Superficial goals (texture, radiance, mild tone) are often achieved at lower depths than severe scars and stretch marks.

-- Step 3 – choose cartridge according to comfort and precision: More needles can feel milder and cover larger areas faster.
+• Step 3 – choose cartridge by comfort and precision: More needles can feel milder and cover larger areas faster.
 Fewer needles can provide more targeted stimulation but are often perceived as more intense.

 Safety, risks, and hygiene

 Microneedling is an active treatment that requires respect for both depth and hygiene.
-The basic rule is that greater depth gives more impact and thus greater demands on correct technique and recovery.
+The basic rule is that greater depth provides more impact and thus greater demands on correct technique and recovery.

-- Depth over 1.5 mm: should only be done by trained personnel.
+• Depth over 1.5 mm: should only be performed by trained personal.

-- Recovery: Deeper treatment often means longer recovery than superficial.
+• Recovery: Deeper treatment often involves longer recovery than superficial.

-- Cartridge choice: More needles may feel milder, fewer needles more intense.
+• Cartridge choice: More needles can feel milder, fewer needles more intense.

-- Aftercare: Choose a mild, moisturizing, and barrier-supporting routine after treatment and avoid irritating substances early in the healing phase.
+• Aftercare: Choose a gentle, moisturizing, and barrier-supporting routine after treatment and avoid irritating substances early in the healing phase.

 The thickness of the skin varies between different areas of the face and body, which means that needle depth should always be adjusted individually.